Teacher Journey

 Focus 2: Community, which includes meeting community members

-Focus 3: Classroom, including locally/culturally responsive pedagogy
+Focus 3: Classroom, including locally/culturally-responsive pedagogy

 Teachers will spend 2+ years working in the North during which time they can take advantage of our teacher development program, which includes three types of supports: